Fredjod/My-Banking-Agent/HOWTO-INSTALL.md

 ![config Owncloud-MBA](./occonf.tiff)

 Create additional owncloud login, according your needs, and then you can use any of the Owncloud client (Desktop or Mobile apps) for read and editing your MBA files.

+## DOCKER / ANSIBLE variant

+## Docker variant

+Change directory to the My-Banking-Agent root project dir and type the following command for executing the provided Dockerfile:

+	$ docker build -t mba:build ./docker/build

+Run set of tests and build the source

+	$ ./build_mba.sh

+If OK, build the production mba docker image

+	$ docker build --build-arg mba_version=3.8f4 -t mba:prod ./docker/prod

+Then deploying the full application as follow:

+	$ docker-compose up -d